Tidyrice/TidyBudgets/README.md

 # TidyBudgets
+[IN DEVELOPMENT]
-Budgeting app developing with Javascript and HTML/CSS using React Native.
+Budgeting app in development using Javascript and HTML/CSS with React Native.
 Cross platform compatible (iOS, Android).